Spain in the Junior Eurovision Song Contest 2004

-Spain participated in and won the Junior Eurovision Song Contest 2004 with the song "Antes muerta que sencilla", performed by María Isabel.
-Spanish broadcaster Televisión Española (TVE) organised the national final Eurojunior 2004 in order to select the Spanish entry for the 2004 Contest in Lillehammer, Norway.
+Spain was represented at the Junior Eurovision Song Contest 2004 with the song "Antes muerta que sencilla", written and performed by María Isabel.
+The Spanish participating broadcaster, Televisión Española (TVE), organised the national final Eurojunior 2004 in order to select its entry for the contest.
+The song won the contest after winning the national final.

 Before Junior Eurovision

 Eurojunior 2004

-Eurojunior 2004 was the second edition of Eurojunior, the Spanish national final to select the Spanish entry for the Junior Eurovision Song Contest.
+Eurojunior 2004 was the second edition of Eurojunior, the Spanish national final organised by Televisión Española (TVE) to select its entry for the Junior Eurovision Song Contest 2004.

 Competing artists

 3,000 artists have been presented to the first phase of the casting, which was held across 12 Spanish cities (Barcelona, San Sebastian, Madrid, Seville, Granada, Palma de Mallorca, Santiago de Compostela, Zaragoza, Alicante, Valencia, Oviedo and Las Palmas de Gran Canaria) during March and April 2004.
 150 artists entered the second phase of the casting which took place between late April and early May 2004, of which only 80 were selected.
 The 80 selected artists entered the Academy on 19 June 2004, of which 40 finalists were ultimately chosen.